 Plus, the competition among freelancers drives down the prices.
-There is a lot of supply and the demand is picky and cost-efficient.
+There is a lot of supply, and the demand is picky and cost-efficient.
 Plus, platforms like WordPress offer free plans to design a website.
 Or paid plans to own the domain, but the prices can start as low as $4/month.
-At the end, the web designer might the be highest expense.
+In the end, the web designer might have the highest expense.

 And, finally, synthetic media